Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

-Many of these processes are encapsulated by the ``cosmic web detachment'' model of \citet{AC19}, which explains the increase in quenching and decrease in gas content close to the cosmic web as a natural consequence of galaxies being detached from their primordial cold gas-supplying filaments at later times.
-In particular, our finding that satellites are strongly quenched in thicker filaments could be an effect of these galaxies being increasingly cut off from primordial filaments with time.
+Many of these processes are encapsulated by the ``cosmic web detachment'' model of \citet{AC19}, which explains the increase in quenching and decrease in gas content close to the cosmic web as a natural consequence of galaxies being detached from their primordial cold gas-supplying filaments (or streams) at later times.
+In particular, our finding that satellites are strongly quenched in high-line density filaments could be an effect of these galaxies being increasingly cut off from primordial filaments with time.
 We also note that it is also possible for galaxies to be ``pre-processed'' -- i.e., experience environment-driven quenching -- before accreting onto filaments \citep[e.g.,][]{Fujita04,LG19}.
 While a detailed analysis of gas physical conditions such as temperature, density, and entropy is beyond the scope of this work, this is a topic we intend to explore to understand the physical connection between filamentary gas and galaxy formation at different epochs.
-We also aim to make predictions of directly measurable gas properties such as column density and kinematics as a function of filament line density and cosmic web environment in future work, which can be compared to QSO absorption spectroscopic observations.
+In future work, we also aim to predict directly measurable gas properties such as column density and kinematics, which can be compared to QSO absorption-line observations \citep[e.g.,][]{Burchett16,Hasan20}, as a function of cosmic web environment.